syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 {% endhighlight  %}
 {% endtabs %}

 N> 1.
-The dataSource passed to the exporting method is compared with Grid column while exporting, when a column is not defined in the grid dataSource, it is obtained as null value and hence throws a null exception.
+The dataSource passed to the exporting method is compared with grid column while exporting, when a column is not defined in the grid dataSource, it is obtained as null value and hence throws a null exception.
 To avoid the above exception ensure that the columns bound to the grid are defined in the grid dataSource before exporting the grid.

 N> 2.
-To export the dynamic list of objects in grid use the typebuilder concept refer [`link`](https://www.syncfusion.com/kb/7620/how-to-export-dynamic-list-using-typebuilder-in-grid "link")
+To export the dynamic list of objects in the grid use the typebuilder concept refer to this [`link`](https://www.syncfusion.com/kb/7620/how-to-export-dynamic-list-using-typebuilder-in-grid "link")

-## Server Dependencies
+## Server dependencies

-Export Helper functions are available in the Assembly `Syncfusion.EJ.Export`, which is available in the Essential Studio builds.
-Full list of assemblies needed for the Grid Export is as follows.
+Export Helper functions are available in the assembly `Syncfusion.EJ.Export`, which is available in the Essential Studio builds.
+Full list of assemblies needed for the grid export is as follows.

     1. Syncfusion.EJ
     2. Syncfusion.EJ.Export